xiyi1201/xiyi1201/README.md

 ## 🛠️ Technical Skills

 **Programming**: Python (scikit-learn, numpy, pandas, TensorFlow, matplotlib, PyTorch, nltk, spacy), R, MATLAB, SAS, SQL
-**Platform**: AWS, GitHub, VS Code, Jupyter Notebook, Google Apps, SQLite, Postgres
-**Software**: Tableau, Power BI, Microsoft Office, Hadoop, Spark, Docker, Hive, HBase, Miro
+**Platform**: AWS, GCP, Github, VS Code, Jupyter Notebook, Google Apps, SQLite, Postgres, Snowflake **Software**: Tableau, Power BI, Microsoft Office, Hadoop, Spark, Docker, Hive, Hbase, Miro, Trello (Agile)

 ## 📈 Project Highlights
+- **[Beep](https://ridebeep.com): NLP and LLM for Multi-Passenger Autonomy**: This is the capston project partnered with Beep which involved leveraging Google Cloud Platform and Postgres to store and retrieve real-time vehicle and location data, improving data retrieval speed by 40% and achieving 95% accuracy in providing timely route and safety information to passengers.
+Additionally, the chatbot's NLP capabilities were enhanced by 30% through the use of open-source LLMs via APIs, enabling faster and more efficient query processing.
+The implementation of NLP and function calling to categorize passenger queries further improved operational efficiency and provided real-time assistance, enhancing the overall passenger experience.
 - **[LCF-Donors Analysis and Classification](https://github.com/xiyi1201/LCF-Donors-Analysis-and-Classification)**: This is the practicum partnered with Little City Foundation which is about a comprehensive analysis of its donor file with an output of a responsive major & mid-level donor prospecting model to elevate and grow the top tier of its donor file – *ultimately advancing the mission to support more individuals with disabilities*.
 - **[Sentiment Analysis on Cloud](https://github.com/xiyi1201/Sentiment-Analysis-on-Cloud)**: This is a Cloud Engineering project which developed a sentiment analysis model using LSTM, SNN, and CNN on AWS to enhance efficiency and accuracy, deploying a real-time recommendation system via Streamlit.
 - **[Bank Customer Segmentation and Attrition Analysis](https://github.com/xiyi1201/Bank-Customer-Segmentation-and-Attrition-Analysis)**: This is a Data Mining project which conducted customer segmentation and attrition prediction using PCA and K-Means, achieving high predictive accuracy with random forest and gradient boosting models.
 It also performed Recency, Frequency, Monetary analysis on spending behavior to extract further insights.